rweigel/stats/hw.md

 **Answer**

 See [HW1_1a.py](https://github.com/rweigel/astrostats/blob/main/hws/HW1_1a.py).
 Several students turned in plots without axis labels 🤷.
 I should not have to ask and I should really give a zero to make the point that it is never acceptable to create a plot with missing or incorrect labels.

+From the following plot, it should be clear that when we draw $100$ values from a population with a mean of zero, the average of the $100$ values will not always be zero.

 <img src="hws/figures/HW1_1a.svg"/>